 During the Summer of 2017, while completing my Masters of Environmental Studies, I undertook the task of renovating a 70 year old cabin near Orrville, ON.
 The dream was to have a workshop and a place to run the still so it could be connected to a cold water source to aid in the condensation of essential oil during steam distillation.
 The dream came true!
 The cabin is situated right by a spring fed lake, and the water for the copper still comes up from the lake, through the still, then it waters the vegetable and herb garden and then eventually back into the lake.
 Dreamy.

 I can't even begin to highlight the setbacks and costly mistakes I made while undertaking most of the renovation myself.
 Without fail, for about three months I had some sort of injury, cut, or glob of paint lodged in my hair and all articles of clothing.
 I got very comfortable going out in public like this.
 But hey, now if anyone needs help drywalling, painting, building, putting in windows, tongue & groovin', (and most importantly) demolition...I'm your gal!
 Of course I got help from many talented and kind people, of which none of this dream would have come to fruition without.

-In sum, I love doing this.
-I love completing the process from start to finish and providing a product that doesn't just smell like the woods.... it actually is the woods.
+I absolutely love doing this.
+I love completing the process from plant to bottle, and providing a product that doesn't just smell like the woods.... it actually is the woods.